Scale-invariant brain morphometry: application to sulcal depth: Introduction

 \subsection{On the magnitude of variations in global brain size}

-The magnitude of variations in global brain size has been extensively described in the literature.
+The inter-individual variations in global brain size has been extensively described in the literature.
 The recent large-scale study \cite{bethlehem_brain_2022} aggregated morphometry measures extracted from a very large population spanning the entire life, using image processing pipelines such as Freesurfer \cite{dale_cortical_1999}, or the dHCP pipeline \cite{makropoulos_developing_2018}.
 The authors applied advanced non-linear regression techniques to estimate the influence of the age on these morphometry measures.
 From these curves representative of a large population, we can observe a ~4-fold increase in total brain volume between birth and adulthood.
 In a recent work investigating brain maturation before birth using MRI acquired \textit{in utero}, \cite{studholme_motion_2020} reported a ~12-fold increase between the $18^{th}$ week of gestation and birth.
 So regarding the human brain, variations related to brain maturation can reach an order of magnitude of ~48-fold.
 Regarding inter-individual variations, we can also observe from \cite{bethlehem_brain_2022} a ~3-fold variation in total brain volume ($[0.5,1.5]$ L) across healthy adults brains.
+A large body of publication investigated the putative sources of the observed variations across individuals, such as the effect of the sex \cite{diaz-caneja_sex_2021, fish_influences_2017}, the relationship between depth and cortical thickness and curvature \cite{demirci_systematic_2023}, or the developmental trajectory \cite{duan_individual_2020}.
 On the side of cross-species comparisons, studies such as \cite{Van_essen_cerebral_2019} reported ~17-fold variation in total brain volume between mature macaques and mature humans.
-This brief literature overview is sufficient to remind that taking into account the variations in global brain size when comparing measures across brains is critical in most applications, either basic or clinically oriented.
+See also \cite{demirci_cortical_2022} for an analysis of the variations across 12 primate species covering a wide range of sizes and forms.
+Taking into account the variations in global brain size when comparing measures across individuals or populations is critical in most applications, either basic or clinically oriented.